CodeXCourses/level-2-course-content/week-7/Lb-class-materials/day-5/day5-assignment.md

 - **Select a Repository**:

-  - Choose one of your existing repositories (e.g., `learn-git-branching`) that you've used in previous assignments.
+  - Choose one of your existing repositories (e.g., the repos made ) that you've used in previous assignments.

 - **Transfer the Repository**:
   - Transfer your selected repository into your new GitHub organization.